EnsurityTechnologies/xsensedoc/content/en/docs/conf/Identity Management.md

 ### User Import from configured directory services

-Users can be onboarded to XSense IdP server from connected LDAP server.
+Users can be on-boarded to XSense IdP server from connected LDAP server.
 The users can only be onboarded by administrators or users with administrator privilege authority.
 The "Users" role allocated users can have any of the available MFA choices in XSense IdP server.

-- To initiate the import, navigate to the Users section under Identity Management.
+- To initiate the import, navigate to the **Users** section under Identity Management.
 Click on **Import Users**.
 - In the popup windows, based on the directory service configured in **Settings** choose the directory service and click on **Import Users**.
 - Choose the users and click on **Sync**.
 The selected users will be imported to XSense IdP server.
 - The synced user role can be modified by clicking on **Actions** and **Edit**.
 Choose the necessary role for the user and click on **Save**.